codefresh-io/docs.codefresh.io/_docs/runtime/installation.md

 * Silent install: Add the `--ingress-host` flag.
 If a value is not provided, takes the host from the ingress controller associated with the **Ingress class**.
   > Important: For AWS ALB, the ingress host is created post-installation.
 However, when prompted, add the domain name you will create in `Route 53` as the ingress host.

+**Insecure ingress hosts**
-SSL certificates for the ingress host:
+TLS certificates for the ingress host:
-If the ingress host does not have a valid SSL certificate, you can continue with the installation in insecure mode, which disables certificate validation.
+If the ingress host does not have a valid TLS certificate, you can continue with the installation in insecure mode, which disables certificate validation.

-* CLI wizard: Automatically detects and prompts you to confirm continuing with the installation in insecure mode.
+* CLI wizard: Automatically detects and prompts you to confirm continuing the installation in insecure mode.
 * Silent install: To continue with the installation in insecure mode, add the `--insecure-ingress-host` flag.

 **Internal ingress host**